richaj18/PLL_8x/README.md

 <h3> Charge Pump </h3>

-PFD generates the digital signal, but the input to the VCO is an analogue signal, thus Charge Pump converts the <br>
-output of the PFD into analogue signal.
-This can be done through "Current Steering" circuit ie. by charging <br>
+PFD generates the digital signal, but the input to the VCO is an analogue signal, thus Charge Pump converts the output of the PFD into analogue signal.
+This can be done through "Current Steering" circuit ie. by charging and discharging of the capacitor.
-and discharging of the capacitor.
-But why only the capacitor is used and not a resistive load, this is because we <br>
-are interested in the avarage time of [UP-DOWN] which is achieved by observing the voltage of capacitor. <br>
+But why only the capacitor is used and not a resistive load, this is because we are interested in the avarage time of [UP-DOWN](t) which is achieved by observing the voltage of capacitor. <br>

 ![](https://github.com/richaj18/PLL_8x/blob/main/current%20steering.png)